rockyhung/snowpack/docs/05-scripts.md

 Snowpack supports several other script types in addition to the basic `"build"` type.
 These different script types serve different goals so that you can fully customize and control your dev environment:

 - `"build:*": "..."`
-  - Pipe any matching file into this CLI command, and write it's output to disk.
+  - Build matching files for your application.
+Snowpack will pipe files into the given bash command (CLI) as input, and capture its output as the build result.
   - ex: `"build:js,jsx": "babel --filename $FILE"`
 - `"run:*": "..."`
-  - Run a single command once, log any output/errors.
+  - Run a single bash command once, log any output/errors.
   - Useful for tools like TypeScript that lint multiple files / entire projects at once.
   - ex: `"run:tsc": "tsc"`
-- `"plugin:*": "..."`
-  - Connect a custom Snowpack plugin.
-See the section below for more info.
 - `"mount:*": "mount DIR [--to PATH]"`
   - Copy a folder directly into the final build at the `--to` URL location.
   - If no `--to` argument is provided, the directory will be hosted at the same relative location.